ThisIsRuvos/sea-client-nodejs/README.md

 ```
 mkdir files/inbound
 ```
-*Note: commands in this document assume a Linux host machine or use of a linux based command shell.*
+*Note: commands in this document assume a Linux host machine or use of a Linux-based command shell.*

 Use the above information to populate a secrets file that will be used by the functions in this repository.
 Create a secrets.json file from the provided example: